tjroberts/client-server-chatroom/readme.txt

 any other system type processes sent to the server.
 If the key speak is found, it just prints out chat information.

 The way I did the timeout when waiting for the ping (just in case server is offline) is with a global variable for the end time as well as a flag.
 The poll_for() function will let you poll and wait in the poll call for the specified amount of seconds.
+The global keyword is just there because python using Dynamic Binding instead of using Lexical Binding like compiled languages so you need to use global if you are going to reassign values so python knows not to create a new variable but to look for a global.
 If the callback function on_msg() did not receive a ping message back the flag will never be set to true.
 So thats how I determine if there is a response.
 A negative side effect is that when it receives the response it will still wait for the specified time in poll_for().
 Still, the endTime variable will be correct because the callback on_msg() is called immediately upon receipt of a message.